seclorum/FSCE_playground/README.md

 		The system processes the input and prints any relevant output (e.g., the state of tasks or confirmation of suspension/resumption).

+	Notes:

+		The CLI waits for input every 5 seconds, so it won’t block the program's execution.

+		Task suspension and resumption only affect tasks within the same group, making it easy to manage related tasks.

 	Example CLI Session:

 			[CLI] > suspend 1